skilesare/art_and_democratic_hypercatallaxy/content/hyper_capitalism/what_happens_when_a_capitalist_choses_to_live_off_his_profits.md

-# What Happens when a Capitalist choses to live off his profits?
+# What Happens when a Capitalist chooses to live off his profits?